purescript/spago/README.md

 The `-v` flag will print out all the `purs` commands that `spago` invokes during its operations.

+### Ignore or update the global cache

+There is a global cache that `spago` uses to avoid re-downloading things - its location will be printed if you call e.g. `spago install -v`.

+It's possible to change the behaviour of the global cache with the `--global-cache` flag that is accepted by many commands.
+You can either:
+- skip the cache with `--global-cache=skip`: in this case the global cache will be ignored and the local project will re-download everything
+- update the cache to the latest version with `--global-cache=update`: this might be useful if you want to globally cache a tag or commit that is newer than 24h - the time `spago` will wait before updating its metadata file about "which things are globally cacheable".

 ## Explanations

 ### Configuration file format